 - When mounting the GSM antenna, choose a location which is away from human interaction and away from the intercom panel.
-Route the GSM antenna cable from the intercom panel so that it is separate from the power supply cables and microphone wire. - · Always ensure the power is switched OFF to the intercom panel before inserting or removing the SIM card. - New SIM cards will need registering with the network service provider before they can be used.
+Route the GSM antenna cable from the intercom panel so that it is separate from the power supply cables and microphone wire. - Always ensure the power is switched OFF to the intercom panel before inserting or removing the SIM card. - New SIM cards will need registering with the network service provider before they can be used.
 Full details of how this is done can normally be found in the SIM card pack.
 It will normally require that the SIM card is inserted into a mobile phone, a number dialled and instructions followed.
 While the SIM is in the mobile phone it would be a good time to disable any PIN codes, call diverts, ring back and disable features such as voicemail and text alerts.
-Details of how to do this can be found on the SIM card provider's web site or by calling their customer services.
-Recommended SIM card providers are: Vodafone, T-Mobile, O2 or Orange/EE.
-The 3 network can only be used on our 3G devices (Art.VR4KGSM-1/3G etc.), also refer to page 6. - To be able to receive text messages from the intercom panel, the SIM card will require an SMS service centre number.
-This is normally preinstalled on new SIM cards but if you are having trouble receiving SMS messages you will need to confirm this by inserting the SIM card into a mobile phone and using the phones menu options to check it.
+Details of how to do this can be found on the SIM card provider's website or by calling their customer services.
+Recommended SIM card providers are: Vodafone, Three, O2 or EE. - To be able to receive text messages from the intercom panel, the SIM card will require an SMS service centre number.
+This is normally pre-installed on new SIM cards but if you are having trouble receiving SMS messages you will need to confirm this by inserting the SIM card into a mobile phone and using the phones menu options to check it.
 If a number is not programmed then it should be programmed while in the phone (the number can be obtained from the network service provider). - Voicemail and text alerts must be switched OFF on the SIM card when using the dial in to release the door/gate feature.
 For Vodafone and O2 this can be done while the SIM card is in the intercom panel.
-For Orange/EE, T-Mobile and other providers the SIM card must be removed from the intercom panel, inserted into a mobile phone and the mobile phone menu instructions followed.
-This procedure may vary from provider to provider of different countires, we suggest contacting your provider for information. - When storing the intercom panel's telephone number in your own mobile phone avoid using an obvious name such as 'Front Door', or 'My Gate' as this would make it easy to decipher if your phone was lost or stolen. - The PIN request feature must be disabled on the SIM card before using it in the Intercom panel.
+For other network providers the SIM card must be removed from the intercom panel, inserted into a mobile phone and the mobile phone menu instructions followed.
+This procedure may vary between network providers of different countries, therefore we suggest contacting your provider for more information regarding this. - When storing the GSM intercom panel's telephone number in your own mobile phone avoid using an obvious name such as 'Front Door', or 'My Gate' as this would make it easy to decipher if your phone was lost or stolen. - The PIN request feature must be disabled on the SIM card before using it in the GSM intercom panel.
 It is likely on a new SIM card that it will not be enabled but if it is, it will prevent the system from working at all. - This product may not be suitable for installation in hospitals, health care facilities or in the presence of flammable gases or liquids.
 Seek advice and authorisation before installing this product in these locations.
 This product is not designed to be used as an emergency call point.